 ACCOMMODATIONS & AMENITIES

-The 56-bed adult facility offers dormitory-style rooms, housing up to four residents at a time with a private bath.
+The adult facility at CADAS has 56 beds and offers dormitory-style rooms with private baths, accommodating up to four residents at a time.
 The adolescent facility can accommodate up to 40 clients and features a gym, indoor rock climbing wall, and ropes course.
-All residents are housed in gender-specific living quarters.
+There are gender-specific living quarters for all residents.
+The Family Way facilities consist of 12 duplexes with separate living spaces for mothers and children.
+The sober living facility, Oasis, provides dorm-style accommodations with 38 beds, including 13 for women and 25 for men.

 WHAT ALUMNI SAY

-A majority of the 11 alumni polled by Best-rehabs.com generally approved of the facility.
-The five alumni polled on the particular aspects of treatment gave an average rating of 3.8 stars for the facility’s cleanliness and upkeep, four stars for the treatment staff’s level of experience and training, and 3.5 stars for the facility’s counseling options.
+Most of the 11 alumni surveyed generally approved of CADAS.
+The five alumni who rated specific aspects of the treatment gave an average of 3.8 stars for facility cleanliness and upkeep, four stars for the treatment staff’s level of experience and training, and 3.5 stars for counseling options.
+One alum described it as “Excellent.
+As comfortable as could be expected.”
+Another mentioned the “awesome programming and support.”
+However, some alumni pointed out weaknesses such as understaffing, discharge planning issues, and a lack of holistic approaches.

 WHAT FRIENDS & FAMILY SAY